 As part of the disclosure process, this website lists physician collaborations with outside companies if payments were received during the prior year, or if the HSS physician currently receives payment.
 The disclosures are provided by information provided by the physician and other sources and are updated regularly.
 Further information may be available on individual company websites.

-The following firms organize Continuing Medical Education (CME) and promotional programs for which I receive honoraria as a Speaker: Advanced Health Media, Apex Communications, KnowledgePoint 360 Group, Med Ed – Link, Inc., Medical Decisionpoint, LLC, Miller Medical Communications, LLC, PVI Peerview Institute for Medical Education, QED Communications, Inc., Quintiles, Inc., River West Meeting Associates, Inc., The Selva Group, Travel Destination Management Group, Inc., and Y&R, Inc. (DBA Sudler & Hennessey).
+The following firms organize Continuing Medical Education (CME) and promotional programs for which I receive honoraria as a Speaker: Advanced Health Media, AlphaBioCom, LLC, Apex Communications, Ethos, KnowledgePoint 360 Group, Medical Decisionpoint, LLC, Meetings & Events International, Miller Medical Communications, LLC, Steven H. Schafer & Associates, and WebMD.

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, HSS’ Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.

 Patients should feel free to ask their HSS physicians questions about these relationships.

 Markenson, J.A.,Using the new biologic therapies in rheumatoid arthritis: practical aspects.
 Future Rheumatol 2(5), 475-483,2007

 Markenson, J.A.
 Rheumatic Manifestations of endocrine diseases: Curr Opin Rheum 22:64-71,2010